A Small Symposium on Philosophy

 3-6 January 2022, Athens, Greece

 Sponsored by the Athens Journal of Humanities & Arts

-The Arts and Humanities Division (AHRD) of ATINER is organizing A Stream on “Teaching and Researching Ancient Philosophy in the Contemporary World”, 3-6 January 2019, Athens, Greece as part of the 6th Annual International Conference on Humanities & Arts in a Global World sponsored by the Athens Journal of Humanities & Arts.
+The Arts, Humanities and Education Division of ATINER is organizing a Small Symposium on Philosophy as part of the 9th Annual International Conference on Humanities & Arts in a Global World which will be held in Athens, Greece on 3-6 January 2022.
+The symposium is sponsored by the Athens Journal of Humanities & Arts.

 Special arrangements will be made with a local hotel for a limited number of rooms at a special conference rate.
 In addition, a number of special events will be organized: A pragmatic symposium (as organized in Ancient Athens but fine tuned to synchronous ethics), a special one-day educational island tour, an Athens educational walking tour, and an one-day visit to Delphi.
 Details of the social program are available here.